Khoo Poay Tiong: Personal life

 Khoo is the eldest son of Khoo Nian Koon, a tailor in Malacca town.
 He is married to Lee Wei Cheng (李慧贞) with three daughters.

 Education

 Khoo Poay Tiong graduated with Bachelor of Arts (Honours) Economics from University of Malaya.

 Political career

 Prior to his political life, Khoo was a senior manager at Maybank before quitting his job to pursue full time in a life as a politician in year 2008.
 He was first elected as a State Assemblyman for Ayer Keroh, by successfully crushing a long held stronghold of Barisan Nasional of Ayer Keroh state seat by beating Chiew Hong Lan in the 12th General Election.

-In year 2013, during the 13th General Election, Khoo retained his state assembly seat and was elected as the State Opposition Leader for the state of Malacca.
+In year 2013, during the 13th General Election, Khoo retained his state assembly seat and was elected as the Opposition Leader for the state of Malacca.

-During the 14th General Election in year 2018, he contested for the Parliamentary seat of Kota Melaka and was elected as a Member of Parliament.
+In 2018, he moved from Malacca state politics to the federal politics.
+In the 2018 general election, he won Kota Melaka federal seat and was elected to Parliament as the Kota Melaka MP for the first term after defeating Choo Wei Sern of Barisan Nasional (BN) and independent candidate Goh Leong San by a majority of 49,175 votes.

+In the 2022 general election, Khoo defended the Kota Melaka seat and was reelected to the Parliament as the Kota Melaka MP for the second term after defeating Suhaime Borhan of Perikatan Nasional (PN), Kon Qi Yao of BN and independent candidate Norazlanshah Hazali by a majority of 46,420 votes.

+On 7 June 2024, after the resignation of Malacca DAP Chairman Tey Kok Kiew, Vice Chairman Khoo was unanimously promoted to Chairman by the state committee members in a meeting.